-Before you approach Avebury Henge, one of England's most remarkable prehistoric sites, erase the image of Stonehenge from your mind.
-Also, take a moment to understand what a henge actually is, and the variety of things to see inside Avebury Henge will begin to make sense.
+Avebury Henge, one of England's most remarkable prehistoric sites, is so big that it wraps itself around several other prehistoric monuments and even a small village - going right through a few back gardens.
+But before you approach Avebury Henge erase the image of Stonehenge from your mind.
+Also, take a moment to understand what a henge actually is.
+Only then will the variety of things to see inside Avebury Henge begin to make sense.

 What is a Henge?

-Contrary to what you'll see at Stonehenge, a henge is not a collection of monumental prehistoric stones.
-Even the "henge" of Stonehenge is not the stones.
-It's the man made earthen bank, with a ditch inside it, that contains a large, flat-topped area.
+Contrary to what you'll see at Stonehenge, a henge is not a circle of monumental prehistoric stones.
+Even the "henge" of Stonehenge is not actually the stones.
+It's the man-made earthen bank, with a ditch inside it, that contains a large, flat-topped area.
 It rarely shows in pictures of Stonehenge because the bank and ditch are so far away from the attention-grabbing stones.

 At first, these banks and ditches were thought to be defensive structures.
-But scientists quickly worked out that a built up bank with a deep, wide ditch inside rather than outside it didn't make much sense.
+But scientists quickly worked out that a built-up bank with a deep, wide ditch inside rather than outside it didn't make much defensive sense.

 In fact, the best guess these days is that the flat-topped area enclosed by the circular or oval bank and ditch is actually some kind of sacred space, a place of ritual and perhaps sacrifice.

-What is inside of the circle, or henge, is what makes it interesting.
+What is inside the circle of a henge, is what makes it interesting.
 And there is plenty inside of Avebury Henge, including: